-✔ Understand the details of your plan’s coverage.
+1. Understand the details of your plan’s coverage

 Next, ask about your plan’s formulary, or its list of covered drugs.
-“During open enrollment at the end of the year, check that your plan covers your current medications, and how much of their cost it covers,” says Lisa Gill, deputy content editor for Consumer Reports Best Buy Drugs.
+“During open enrollment at the end of the year, check that your plan covers your current medications, and how much of their cost it covers,” says Lisa Gill, editor of the Best Buy program of Consumer Reports.

 Many plans group the medications they cover into price categories called tiers.
-Tier-one drugs are typically your plan’s preferred generics, and they require the lowest copayment or coinsurance.
-If your medication is in a higher tier, you’ll pay a much larger share (see graphic).
-“Pharmacy benefit managers have moved a lot of drugs to more-expensive tiers,” adds Gill.
+Tier 1 drugs are typically your plan’s preferred generics, and they require the lowest copayment or coinsurance.
+If your medication is in a higher tier, you’ll pay a much larger share.
+“Pharmacy benefit managers have moved a lot of drugs to more expensive tiers,” adds Gill.
 “So out-of-pocket spending has gone up, even if the drug price hasn’t.”

 Tip: Find out if your health plan offers an app to help you estimate the cost of filling a prescription.
 If it does, use your smartphone to access information quickly about your covered meds and their costs.
 For instance, United Healthcare has a Health4Me app that lets you enter your prescription and get its cost at a network pharmacy or through mail order even before you leave the doctor’s office.

 Sometimes taking a low-cost drug before using a higher-cost one isn’t a matter of choice.
-In fact, 83% of insurers require so-called “step therapy” for at least one class of drugs, says Frazee.
+In fact, 83% of insurers require so-called “step therapy” for at least 1 class of drugs, says Sharon Frazee, a spokesperson for the MJH Life Sciences and Pharmacy Benefit Management Institute.
 In step therapy, you and your doctor try lower-cost medications first, and move on to more expensive alternatives only if necessary.
 This strategy is especially common for medications that treat common conditions like diabetes and high cholesterol, says Frazee.

 "Pharmacists can be some of your best advocates for making sure you get the best price,” says Gill.
 Instead of simply handing over your insurance card so the pharmacist can fill your prescription, take a few minutes to ask if there is a way you can save money.
 “Taking a few extra minutes to talk to your pharmacist could potentially save you thousands," says Frazee.

-For instance, pharmacists can suggest such cost-reducing options as changing from a liquid to a capsule, taking two different prescriptions rather than one combination drug, or getting a higher-dose pill and splitting it.
-“In many cases doctors don’t know if a medicine is scored and can be easily split,” says Dr. Heather Free, a pharmacist and spokesperson for the American Pharmacists Association.
+For instance, pharmacists can suggest such cost-reducing options as changing from a liquid to a capsule, taking 2 different prescriptions rather than 1 combination drug, or getting a higher-dose pill and splitting it.
+“In many cases, doctors don’t know if a medicine is scored and can be easily split,” says Dr. Heather Free, a pharmacist and spokesperson for the American Pharmacists Association.

-The app OneRx works with your insurance to help you determine how to get the best price.
-Take a photo of your insurance card, and OneRx will show estimated copayments based on your plan.
-The app also shows cash prices, which in some cases may be less than your copay.
+Apps such as SingleCare, GoodRx, or WeRx work with your insurance to help you determine how to get the best price and show estimated copayments based on your plan.

 Of course, getting the best price isn’t the only consideration when purchasing medications.
 “Once you find a pharmacy that gives you a good deal on your most expensive medication, move all of your medications to that pharmacy,” says Gill.
 The reason: If you take several medications, one pharmacy should oversee them to help prevent the possibility of harmful drug interactions.

-If your employer offers a health Flexible Spending Account (FSA), you can put aside up to $2,600 this year in pretax dollars to pay for prescriptions, copayments and other eligible medical expenses.
+If your employer offers a health flexible spending account (FSA), you can put aside up to $3,050 in 2023 in pretax dollars to pay for prescriptions, copayments, and other eligible medical expenses.
 This can even be applied to the cost of over-the-counter medicines if your doctor writes a prescription for the medicine.

-The money you put in an FSA is deducted from your paycheck before Social Security, federal, state and local taxes are applied.
-That means if you set aside $1,000 and you’re in the 33% tax bracket, you’d save $330 in federal taxes alone.
+The money you put in an FSA is deducted from your paycheck before Social Security, federal, state, and local taxes are applied.
+That means if you set aside $1,000 and your total taxes are 33%, you’d save $330 in federal taxes alone.
 FSAs generally don’t allow you to carry money from one year to the next, so take care not to elect more than you will need.
-That said, some plans offer either a carry-over feature, allowing you to roll over up to $500 in unused funds to the next year, or a grace period, giving you up to an additional two-and-a-half months to use up your FSA funds.
+That said, some plans offer either a carry-over feature, allowing you to roll over up to $610 in 2023 in unused funds to the next year, or a grace period, giving you up to an additional two-and-a-half months to use up your FSA funds.
 Lastly, your employer may also offer a “limited purpose health FSA,” which lets you set aside money before it is taxed to pay for your vision and dental care expenses.